The Peace of Westphalia

 interpretation of this period is that these Wars were about politics, not

 religion.
-The evidence demonstrates that not only is this incorrect, it is a
+The evidence demonstrates that not only is this incorrect, it is a false dichotomy: religion and politics were

-had already divided itself into two camps following the 1555 Peace of Augsburg.
+inseparable.
+The Holy Roman Empire had already divided itself into two camps

-Catholic Union of 1609.
-The solution of the Peace of Augsburg converted every
+the Protestant Union of 1608 and the Catholic Union of 1609.
+The solution of

-change in political leadership into a religious question: Cuius
+the Peace of Augsburg converted every change in political leadership into a

-regio eius religio (Whose region, his religion).
+religious question: Cuius regio eius religio (Whose

-Since the Bohemian king also was one of the seven electors of the Empire every
+region, his religion).
+Since the Bohemian king also was one of the seven

-ruler in the Holy Roman Empire had a stake in whether the next king of Bohemia
+electors of the Empire every ruler in the Holy Roman Empire had a stake in

-was the Catholic Archduke Ferdinand or the Protestant Frederick.
-The Bohemians
+whether the next king of Bohemia was the Catholic Archduke Ferdinand or the Protestant

-had elected Catholic Archduke Ferdinand of Styria as their king in 1617.
-As a
+Frederick.
+The Bohemians had elected Catholic Archduke Ferdinand of Styria as

-result, the Imperial Electors were split 4-3 Catholic.
-When Ferdinand refused
+their king in 1617.
+As a result, the Imperial Electors were split 4-3 Catholic.

-separated from the basic religious confrontation.515
+not be separated from the basic religious confrontation.515

 While Protestants in